interagent/prmd/README.md

   "doc": {
-    "url_style": "default", // can also be "json" "disable_title_and_description": false, // remove the title and the description, useful when using your own custom header "toc": true // insert the table of content for json scheme documentation to the top of the file }
+    "url_style": "default", // can also be "json" "disable_title_and_description": false, // remove the title and the description, useful when using your own custom header "toc": false // insert the table of content for json scheme documentation to the top of the file. (default disable) }
 }
 ```